OFFICIAL BIO

 The absence of records and memory of my family history drives my academic and scholarly research on postcolonial memory loss, intimate colonialism, the archive, and transnational feminisms, with a special focus on state, medical, institutional, and intimate violence against women of color in the United States.

-My first book, Beast Meridian, explores first-generation, queer immigrant daughterhood in the borderlands, and frames the speaker’s struggles with institutional, domestic, and racialized violence through persona poems written in the voice of ancestral animals in the imaginative landscapes of their afterlives.
+My first book, Beast Meridian, explores first-generation, queer immigrant daughterhood in the borderlands, and reframes the speaker’s struggles with institutional, domestic, and racialized violence through persona poems written in the voice of ancestral animals in the imaginative landscapes of their afterlives.

-In poetry, I am continuing the archival and visual project of a documentary poetics manuscript that investigates the process of seeking one’s history in the absence of documents, using illustrations and fragments to reproduce the state of dispossession, temporal dislocation, and postcolonial memory loss and reinscribe forgotten histories back into the record.
+In poetry, I am continuing the archival and visual project of a documentary poetics manuscript that investigates the process of seeking one’s history in the absence of documents, using illustrations and fragments to reproduce the state of dispossession, temporal dislocation, and postcolonial memory loss, and reinscribe forgotten histories back into the record.